AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 description: Enable Forms capability on your organization and sites as a Cloud Service instance
 ---

-# Set up a Forms as a Cloud Service instance {#overview}
+# Set up a AEM Forms as a Cloud Service instance {#overview}

-Adobe Experience Manager Forms as a Cloud Service (FaaCS) offers a cloud-native, Platform as a service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms while integrating submitted data with back-end processes, business rules, and saving data in a data store for later use.
+AEM Forms as a Cloud Service offers a cloud-native, Platform as a service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms while integrating submitted data with back-end processes, business rules, and saving data in a data store for later use.
 The service is always current, always available, and always learning.

 >[!NOTE]
 >
-> June 2020 release does not support using a FaaCS instance to create forms.
-You can use FaaCS instance to store, manage, and publish adaptive forms and use a local development environment to create an adaptive form.
-You export adaptive forms and related assets from the local development environment to FaaCS environments for publishing.
+> June 2020 release does not support using a AEM Forms as a Cloud Service instance to create forms.
+You can use AEM Forms as a Cloud Service instance to store, manage, and publish adaptive forms and use a local development environment to create an adaptive form.
+You export adaptive forms and related assets from the local development environment to AEM Forms as a Cloud Service environments for publishing.

-## Prerequisites to setup a FaaCS instance {#prerequisites}
+## Prerequisites {#prerequisites}

 * If you are new to AEM as a cloud service, contact your Adobe representative to create an organization identifier for your company in the Adobe Identity Management System (IMS).
 Once Adobe has created an organization for your company, your designated administrator is added as the first member of the organization.